We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-You can find both manual or powered options.
+You can find both manual and powered options.
 The powered options can also feature lights, music, sounds, and even mobiles to keep your baby engaged.

-Bouncers, rockers, or swings can be perfect for newborns as long as they provide complete support for their whole body including the head and neck.
+Bouncers, rockers, or swings can be safe for newborns as long as they provide complete support for their whole body, including their head and neck.

-Jumpers come in a range of styles including freestanding with a supporting frame, or as ones that must be secured to a structure like an interior door frame.
+Jumpers come in a range of styles, including freestanding, with a supporting frame, or styles that must be secured to a structure like an interior door frame.

 There are some important safety precautions you should keep in mind if you’re thinking about adding a jumper, bouncer, swing, or rocker to your collection of baby gear.

 Even though jumpers aren’t usually ideal for sleeping, many parents fall back on jumpers, bouncers, swings, and rockers as a napping space.
 But this is a big no-no.